stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 Yeah.
 It can get stale especially when it's, you know, it's you and me, we're on the third episode of a run in a recording session.
-You want some variety, something to, [__BEN:__ Yeah.] something to spin off of that's a little bit different.
+You want some variety, something to-- [__BEN:__ Yeah.] something to spin off of that's a little bit different.

 #### BEN

-Yeah, and like I think we had the two different things because... because I think we planned it in the story of season two, right.
+Yeah, and like, I think we had the two different things because... because I think we planned it in the story of season two, right.
 We knew that they were gonna get busted down to a different department.

 #### TIM